Countly/countly-sdk-web/README.md

 ```

 ## How can I help you with your efforts?
 Glad you asked!
 We need ideas, feedback and constructive comments.
-All your suggestions will be taken care with upmost importance.
-For feature requests and engaging with the community join [our Slack Community](https://slack.count.ly) or [Community Forum](https://support.count.ly/hc/en-us/community/topics).
+All your suggestions will be taken care of with utmost importance.
+For feature requests and engaging with the community, join [our Slack Community](https://slack.count.ly) or [Community Forum](https://support.count.ly/hc/en-us/community/topics).

 We are on [Twitter](http://twitter.com/gocountly), [Facebook](https://www.facebook.com/Countly) and [LinkedIn](https://www.linkedin.com/company/countly) if you would like to keep up with Countly related updates.